 – You may want to suspend newspaper deliveries and get a neighbor to help you clear your mailbox daily.
 Having newspaper strewn at your doorstep is basically a broadcast to tell the whole world that no one’s home.

 – Also, announcing on Facebook that you are going away on a vacation isn’t a smart idea too.
 Tech-savvy thieves can easily glean and exploit such information when choosing targets.

 Example of a highly secured safe with fire-proof rating – WilsonSafe.com

 – Choose a safe and an inconspicuous place in your house to keep your jewelry.
 In the event a burglar breaks into your house, the first place that thieves will check would be your dressing drawer, jewelry box and other obvious places in the bedroom.
 A fire proof safe that is firmly installed into a wall makes it really hard for thieves to get away with your valuables.

-– I know this may sound weird.
-Based on police investigations and past statistics, many owners admitted to making things easy for the thieves to get their way.
-Simple things like forgetting to latch a window’s lock or leaving spare keys on the outer premises were actually the common causes of burglaries!
+– The last tip I have for you may sound a little weird.
+Based on police investigations and past statistics, it was found that homeowners were the ones responsible for making things easy for thieves.
+In many cases, the common causes of burglaries were due to simple mistakes like forgetting to latch a window’s lock or leaving spare keys on the outer premises!